 How do you raise pH in a saltwater aquarium?

-Excess carbon dioxide is the common cause of low pH in aquariums.
-To increase the pH, change the water, and add a teaspoon of baking soda for every gallon of water replaced.
+Excess carbon dioxide is the common cause of low pH in aquariums, and overstocking can raise CO2 levels in the water.
+To increase the pH, change the water, and add a teaspoon of baking soda for every gallon of replaced water.

 Note: Do not change a lot of water that can significantly alter the ideal water conditions.